Ramiro Pruneda: College career

-The Monterrey, Mexico native was part of the Borregos Salvajes Monterrey team that claimed four National Championships and was named the country’s Best Offensive Lineman three times by the ONEFA (Mexican counterpart to the NCAA).
+Pruneda attended the Monterrey Institute of Technology and Higher Education, where he played college football in Liga Mayor for the Borregos Salvajes Monterrey from 2002 to 2006.
+He helped the team win four ONEFA national championships and was a three-time ONEFA Best Offensive Lineman.
 Pruneda was a five-time selection to the Mexico National Team, playing in the Aztec Bowl against an NCAA Division III all-star team.